In our increasingly impatient and disconnected world, the art of listening seems all but lost.

-- Avoid interrupting, even when you have something important to add;
+- Avoid interrupting, even when you have something important to add.

-- Ask open-ended questions that invite more from the speaker;
+- Ask open-ended questions that invite more from the speaker.

-- Avoid coming to premature conclusions or offering solutions;
+- Avoid coming to premature conclusions or offering solutions.

-In addition to these, the most important skill you can offer is empathy.
-This requires a willingness to put yourself in the shoes of the other person so they feel heard in a non-judgmental way.
+In addition to these actions, the most critical skill you can offer is empathy.
+Empathy requires a willingness to put yourself in the shoes of the other person, so they feel heard in a non-judgmental way.